Removing unwanted noise from a recording can be challenging. Not all of us have the luxury of a perfect recording environment with optimal gear.

 To me, it has been more difficult to get a satisfying results with the Multipressor compared with the Waves C4 method.

 Reaper ReaFir Noise Reduction

-Reaper has an interesting FFT Dynamic Processor plug-in called ReaFir that can be used for noise reduction.
+Reaper offers an intriguing FFT Dynamic Processor plugin named ReaFir, which can be used for noise reduction.